 The Falcon that Failed 1970s

 Hunting with Falcons is a traditional sport in Dubai.
 So is keeping pigeons.
-With Dubai's growing population and an ever increasing food supply, Dubai's pigeon population grew rapidly to a point they became a general nuisance, a danger to road traffic and harmful to stored foodstuffs.
+With Dubai's growing population and an ever increasing food supply, Dubai's pigeon population grew rapidly until they became a general nuisance, a danger to road traffic and harmful to stored foodstuffs.
 But how to control this growing pest?
 This story is about how these traditional sports were set against each other to solve a pigeon problem in 1978.
 Was it successful??

 Dubai's tradition of keeping Pigeons

-Pigeon Laws: The Expert's Advice
+Pigeon Expert's Advice

-- Size of Pigeon Flocks is governed by amount of food available
+- 1. Size of Pigeon Flocks is governed by amount of food available

-- a female pigeon can hatch 2 chicks every three weeks throughout the year e.g. A 10,000 pigeon easily maintains its numbers even if several hundred birds are killed each day.
+- a female pigeon can hatch 2 chicks every three weeks throughout the year. e.g. A 10,000 pigeon easily maintains its numbers even if several hundred birds are killed each day.

-With Shindaga's Pigeons feeding on all this grain and rice, their numbers had grown to an estimated 10,000 birds.
-They ruined the stored rice with their droppings and damaging the bags to get to the rice plus these now overfed, overweight Pigeons had difficulty in flying and even more difficulty in taking off!
-Cars, trucks and buses collided with fat Pigeons as these failed to get airborne!
+Shindaga's Pigeon population boomed.
+Flock numbers rose to an estimated 10,000 birds.
+Stored rice was ruined by pigeon droppings.
+They damaged the rice bags to get to the rice.
+These pigeons were now over fed and fat.
+They had difficulty in flying and even more difficulty in taking off!
+Cars, trucks and buses began to collide with overweight, "not quite" airborne pigeons.
 Something had to be done!!
 Then someone suggested a Falcon.
-Birds move away from areas where Falcons fly was the advice.
+"Birds move away from areas where Falcons fly" said the Experts.
 So Port Rashid bought a Falcon!

 Solution = One Falcon

-One of Port Rashid local staff had trained Falcons so he was asked to buy a Falcon chick he could train which he did - at a price - Falcons are not cheap.
-Training a Falcon is not easy either.
-Falcon need close personal attention for a long period.
-A special Falcon House was built for the Falcon Chick.
-Port Rashid's Falcon became a regular sight, driving around Port Rashid perched on the passenger seat of his Trainer's old Mercedes Benz.
-Eventually this expensive Falcon put its training into practice.
-It was taken out of its "Falcon House" into the Port.
-A time was chosen when the Pigeons were feeding in large numbers.
+Eventually this expensive Falcon was ready to be put to the test.
+The Trainer took the Falcon out of its "Falcon House" into the Port at a time when the Pigeons were feeding.
 Everyone gathered to watch.
 The Falcon was released.
-It immediately flew to the highest point it could find - on top of one of Port Rashid's lighting towers.
-It stayed there for awhile, searching for prey.
-Then it took off, swooping down into the flock of pigeons, turning, twisting and changing direction quicker than the onlookers could follow.
+It flew to the highest point it could find - on top of one of Port Rashid's lighting towers.
+It stayed there awhile, searching for prey, then took off, swooping down into the flock of pigeons, turning, twisting and changing direction quicker than the onlookers could follow.
 Falcon took its prey cleanly in the air then flew low back to its Trainer as it had been taught.
-The Falcon's prey lay on the ground.
+The Falcon's prey lay dead on the ground.
 Everyone moved closer to see - a very large dead Seagull!.

-Meanwhile the pigeons went about their business unconcerned and unhindered.
+The pigeons went about their business unconcerned and unhindered.

-Port Rashid's Accountant updated his Asset Register to read..
+Port Rashid's Accountant updated his Asset Register to read.